opeik/tekken-handbook/Basics/Movement.md

 description="Back dashing is dangerous against lows such as the Hellsweep;
 however, it is vulnerable to sidewalk left" %}
 ### Caveats
-Unlike back dashing, can't block during a sidestep.
+Unlike back dashing, you can't block during a sidestep.
 This vulnerability is an apparent distinction to make.
 Sidestepping carries far more risk than back dashing but has a higher chance to cause an attack to whiff.
 Despite not being able to block,